-Katy Armendariz had no idea that a last minute decision would lead to fulfilling her lifelong dream of serving children and families.
-But that’s exactly what happened when she decided to abandon her scholarship for a PhD sociology program just two weeks shy of the beginning of the first semester.
+Katy Armendariz had no idea that a last minute decision would allow her to better fulfill a lifelong desire to advocate for racial justice and social change.
+But that’s exactly what happened when Katy decided to abandon a scholarship for a PhD sociology program just two weeks shy of the first semester.
 Instead, she enrolled in a Master of Social Work (MSW) program.
-This last minute choice stemmed from a personal place, but transformed into a professional commitment.
+This last-minute choice stemmed from a personal place, and transformed into a lifelong professional commitment.

-Katy has made policy recommendations to the Governor’s Task Force on Mental Health for improving access for minority groups throughout the state in 2016.
-She is also a Civil Rights Commissioner for Ward 12 in Minneapolis, serves on the board of directors for the Minnesota Trauma Project, and she serves on the DHS Behavioral Health Planning Council.
-She is also the Cultural Outreach Chair of the Ramsey County Children’s Mental Health Collaborative and received the Outstanding Service Award from the MN Association for Children’s Mental Health.
-These efforts complement her mission to advocate alongside disenfranchised communities.
+Katy was a Civil Rights Commissioner for Ward 12 in Minneapolis, served on the board of directors for the Minnesota Trauma Project, and was for a short time the Cultural Outreach Chair of the Ramsey County Children’s Mental Health Collaborative.
+She received the Outstanding Service Award from the MN Association for Children’s Mental Health in 2016.
+These efforts complement her mission to advocate alongside disenfranchised communities to dismantle racist systems.